Credit: Daria Bishop

 ABOUT BINA

-Bina formerly served in the Obama White House as Senior Advisor for Climate Change Innovation, with a focus on community resilience.
-She also helped shape national policy on a range of issues from outbreak response to STEM education as the former Director of Global Policy Initiatives at the Broad Institute of Harvard and MIT and as a policy advisor to PCAST under President Obama.
-Since 2011, Bina has taught in the program on science, technology, and society at MIT; she also teaches at the Harvard Kennedy School.
+Bina formerly served as Senior Advisor for Climate Change Innovation in the executive office of President Obama, supporting community resilience efforts and bringing problem-solvers together from across the public and private sectors.
+She also built cross-sector partnerships on issues from disease outbreak response to K-12 education as the former Director of Global Policy Initiatives at the Broad Institute of Harvard and MIT and as a policy advisor to President Obama’s Council of Advisors on Science & Technology.

-She is an alumna of Brown University and Harvard’s Kennedy School, and the recipient of a New America national fellowship, a Fulbright scholarship, a Princeton in Asia fellowship, a Metcalf fellowship, and a James Reston fellowship at The New York Times.
+An alumna of Brown University and Harvard’s Kennedy School, Bina has received the New America national fellowship, a Fulbright scholarship, a Princeton in Asia fellowship, a Metcalf fellowship, and a James Reston fellowship at The New York Times.
 She was named a Global Young Leader by the French-American Foundation in 2015 and a US-Japan Leadership Program delegate in 2023.
-She has served on numerous boards including the President’s Leadership Council at Brown University, and currently serves on the Advisory Board of Harvard’s Shorenstein Center on the Media, Politics, and Public Policy; on the Getty Museum's PST ART advisory council; and on the MIT Corporation’s Visiting Committee on the Humanities.
-She served as a juror for the 2021 and the 2024 Goldsmith Prizes for Investigative Reporting.

 Bina has worked in Alaska, India, Cuba, Mexico, Vietnam, and Guatemala; she grew up in a small town in Ohio.
 Her early endeavors abroad and at home included translating Spanish and English in emergency rooms, teaching writing to Harlem high school students, working the graveyard shift at a hotel in the Arctic wilderness, lobster fishing in Baja California Sur, and cataloguing films for a cinema critic in Havana.